FlipsideCrypto/sdk/js/README.md

 # Flipside Crypto Velocity JS SDK

-gm frens, you've found yourself at the Flipside Crypto Velocity javascript/typescript sdk.
+GM frens, you've found yourself at the Flipside Crypto Velocity JS/typescript sdk.
 <br>
 <br>
 This SDK let's you access all the query awesomeness of [FlipsideCrypto's Velocity product](https://app.flipsidecrypto.com) programmatically.
-Any data found in [Velocity](https://app.flipsidecrypto.com) you can query with this SDK.
+The SDK can be run both in the browser and on the server.
+All blockchain data found in the [Velocity UI](https://app.flipsidecrypto.com) can be programmatically queried via the SDK.
 <br>
 <br>
-Prepare for a world of queryable fun 🥳
+The Data Flows in Your Environment 🥳
 <br>
 <br>

 ## 🗝 Want early access?
 Grab an API Key

-Our [JS/Typescript SDK](./js/) is currently in Alpha.
-We're accepting a limited number of users.
+Our [JS/Typescript SDK](./js/) is currently in private alpha.
+We're accepting a limited number of users that want to test out the SDK and provide feedback.
 <br>
 <br>
-Fill out this [form](https://forms.gle/Hii64SznA9B9dhLJ8).
-Tell us about something awesome you're going to build.
+Fill out this [form](https://forms.gle/Hii64SznA9B9dhLJ8) if your interested in early access.
 <br>

 ## 💾 Install the SDK